-Learning how to fight addiction is something few people consider when they first start abusing drinking alcohol, using prescription medications, or experimenting with illicit drugs.
-But, with the help of family and a professional treatment program like a southern California recovery center, the process is easier than you think.
+Fighting addiction is something few people consider when they first start abusing drinking alcohol, using prescription medications, or experimenting with illicit drugs.
+But, with the help of family and a professional treatment program like a California rehab, the process is easier than you think.

 Now, the difficulties people encounter when fighting addictions are well-publicized, but many people feel addiction is a myth, and that they can quit any time they choose.